I have a confession to make…

 Anyone who has ever meditated knows that focusing on one thing for any amount of time is harder than it seems.
 From the outside, sitting in a quiet room and placing one’s attention on the breath seems easy.
 There is a reason why Buddhists refer to meditation as ‘training the mind.’

-In one of the most comprehensive meditation studies to date, a group of researchers took 60 participants and split them in half — one became the control group, the other went on a three-month meditation retreat.
+In one of the most comprehensive benefits of meditation studies to date, a group of researchers took 60 participants and split them in half — one became the control group, the other went on a three-month meditation retreat.
 The ones who went on the retreat showed continuous improvements on a difficult 30-minute attention test compared to the non-meditators and the results lasted for five months after the retreat.5)Attention Span: Katherine MacLean, Clifford Saron, B. Alan Wallace et al. Intensive Meditation Training Improves Perceptual Discrimination and Sustained Attention.Psychological Science.

-Meditation improves your ability to concentrate and hold your attention on boring stimulus.
+The benefits of meditation include an improvement in your ability to concentrate and hold your attention on boring stimulus.
 This benefit ties into accelerated learning and productivity.

 16. Less Loneliness